cbrnr/sleepecg/docs/examples.md

 ## Sleep staging custom data

-This example requires `edfio` and `tensorflow` packages.
+This example requires `edfio`, `keras`, and `torch` packages.
 In addition, it uses an example file [`sleep.edf`](https://osf.io/download/mx7av/), which contains ECG data for a whole night.
 Download and save this file in your working directory before running this example.

 ```python
 from datetime import datetime